Report: Clean Energy Manufacturing Investments Dropped $3.4 Billion Last Month

 The three states that have been most impacted by cancellations in 2025 to date are Illinois ($4.8 billion), Georgia ($4.5 billion), and North Carolina ($4.2 billion).

-Read more in the report and on our website.
+Read more in the report and our webpage on clean energy manufacturing.

 With more than 3 million members, Environmental Defense Fund creates transformational solutions to the most serious environmental problems.
 To do so, EDF links science, economics, law, and innovative private-sector partnerships to turn solutions into action. edf.org